Ex-Memphis police officer pleads guilty to charges in the death of Tyre Nichols

 MEMPHIS, Tenn.
-(WREG) — A former Memphis police officer, Desmond Mills, pleaded guilty Thursday morning to federal charges and has agreed to plead guilty to state charges in the death of Tyre Nichols, the Shelby County District Attorney’s Office said.
+(WREG) – Former Memphis police officer Desmond Mills pleaded guilty Thursday morning to federal charges and has agreed to plead guilty to state charges in the death of Tyre Nichols, according to the Shelby County District Attorney’s Office.

-“My use of force was excessive on Mr. Nichols and I did make misleading statements,” Mills said in court.

-“For one of the officers to plead guilty today, I never would have expected this,” said Nichols’ stepfather, Rodney Wells.
-“We are very pleased with the outcome of today.”

-“I’m hoping that Mr. Mills, it was his conscience that allowed him to make this plea agreement and not because of his lawyers telling him it was the right thing to do,” Nichols’ mother, Rowvaugh Wells, said.

-The U.S. Attorney’s Office for the Western District of Tennessee said Mills pleaded guilty to using excessive force and failing to intervene in the unlawful assault, and conspiring to cover up his use of unlawful force by omitting material information and by providing false and misleading information to his supervisor and to others.
-Other admissions in court included:
+The U.S. Attorney’s Office for the Western District of Tennessee said Mills pleaded guilty to using excessive force and failing to intervene in the unlawful assault, and with conspiring to cover up his use of unlawful force by omitting material information and by providing false and misleading information to his supervisor and to others.

+Blake Ballin, Mills’ attorney, said Mills has shown remorse for his actions Jan.
+7 since “day one” of the case.

+“This is a man who watched this video with me and the first words out of his mouth were were, ‘Oh my God, this could’ve been my brother,'” Ballin said.
+“Today is the first step in publicly taking responsibility.”

 - Mills admitted to repeatedly and unjustifiably striking Nichols with a baton and to failing to intervene in other officers’ use of force against Nichols.
 Mills said he watched another officer repeatedly punch Nichols in the head while two other officers restrained Nichols.

 - Mills admitted that he did not provide any medical aid to Nichols after the beating, though he knew that Nichols had a serious medical need.
-He did not alert the Memphis Police Department (MPD) or Memphis Fire Department EMTs that Nichols had been struck in the head and body.
+He did not alert MPD or Memphis Fire Department EMTs that Nichols had been struck in the head and body.

 - In addition, Mills participated in conversations with other officers in which they discussed, using force against Nichols, hitting Nichols to make him fall, and believing they were on the verge of killing Nichols when they saw that Nichols did not fall from the blows.